leontaolong/OpenGraphExplorer/README.md

 # Open Graph Explorer
 This repo contains both server and client code of web application called OpenGraphExporer.
 The server is developed in `Golang` and the web client is created by `React.js`.
-Both the server and web client are deployed using docker.
+Both the server and web client are deployed to the cloud using docker.
+This webpage allows the user to search for a `url`.
+The server using HTML tokenization to capture the Open Graph Properties of the given site and send to the client.